Dhii/event-dispatcher/README.md

 `object` type-hint from the signature of `dispatch()`.
 It would therefore become `mixed`, and thus would allow it to accept an object, while being compatible with earlier PHP versions.

-Nothing needs to be done for `StoppableEventInterface` implementations.
+Nothing needs to be done for `IsPropagationStoppedCapableInterface` implementations.